ArtGenerator/RIP-Trilogy-Trainer/Readme.txt

 1.Extract the SFX archive using the password: slyboots

-2.The extracted archive contains a folder named “RIP Trilogy” and two subfolders:
+2.The extracted archive contains a folder named RIP Trilogy and two subfolders:
-  Setup and Setup +.
-The Setup subfolder contains the trainer "RIP Trilogy", while the Setup + subfolder contains two text files - License and Readme.
+  Setup and Setup + The Setup subfolder contains the trainer RIP Trilogy, while the Setup + subfolder contains two text files - License and Readme.

 3.Double-click the “RIP Trilogy” file in the Setup folder to run the trainer.